French Onion Smothered Pork Chops

 - Use a cast iron skillet for a nice, golden sear.

 - Sear over medium-high heat.
 The middle doesn’t need to be done yet, we’re just giving the outside color and texture.

-- Avoid moving the pork chops around as they cook, it will disrupt the sear.
+- Don’t move them around as they cook, it will disrupt the sear.

-- If the pork chops are stuck to the pan, try giving them more time.
+- If they are stuck to the pan, try giving them more time.
 They generally release from the pan when they’re crisp on the outside and ready to flip.
-This takes about 4 minutes per side.
+This takes about 3-4 minutes per side.